-- 1. Immediately after the study sponsor and the WEH PI mutually agree that the study should be conducted at Wills, the Principal Investigator or Study Coordinator sends the full study protocol, the template Informed Consent Form and a sponsor budget template (if available) to the Manager of Clinical Research and to the Manager of Sponsored Projects. - The Manager of Sponsored Projects creates a Time and Event Schedule spreadsheet that includes, in addition to the study visit procedures, other tasks associated with study start-up, conduct and closeout. - 3.
+- Immediately after the study sponsor and the WEH PI mutually agree that the study should be conducted at Wills, the Principal Investigator or Study Coordinator sends the full study protocol, the template Informed Consent Form and a sponsor budget template (if available) to the Manager of Clinical Research and to the Manager of Sponsored Projects. - 2.
+The Manager of Clinical Research or the Study Coordinator creates a Time and Event Schedule spreadsheet that includes, in addition to the study visit procedures, other tasks associated with study start-up, conduct and closeout. - 3.
 The Study Coordinator and Principal Investigator identify all personnel who will be involved in conducting the study (co-investigators, technicians, OR nurses, etc.). - 4.
 The Study Coordinator (or PI) completes the Time and Event Schedule, and for each task identifies the person responsible for conducting the task, the time required to complete it, and whether the task is included in routine care. - 5.
-If external entities are required to complete some tasks (e.g., a research pharmacy, outpatient lab at Jefferson, primary care physician), the study coordinator identifies and contacts the external entity to ensure their capacity and willingness to perform the study procedures and requests a budget. - The Manager of Sponsored Projects, the Manager of Clinical Research and the Wills Legal Counsel will develop and finalize a budget and agreement with the external provider. - 6.
-While the contract is being negotiated and before it has been executed, the Study Coordinator prepares the following: - Informed consent document(s): The Study Coordinator modifies the documents for the WEH setting and sends them to the Wills legal counsel for review.
-The Wills approved document(s) must be sent to the sponsor/CRO for their review prior to IRB submission. - A list of all allowed and disallowed medications for the duration of the study (that will be updated, consulted and reviewed with study participants during every study visit). - A master Study Visit Schedule/Checklist for each subject visit specified in the protocol.
-Include all activities for each visit.
+If external entities are required to complete some tasks (e.g., a research pharmacy, outpatient lab at Jefferson, primary care physician), the study coordinator identifies and contacts the external entity to ensure their capacity and willingness to perform the study procedures and requests a budget.